munozarturo/munozarturo.com/content/projects/vval.md

 So I did something about it.
 I wrote a module that would strictly enforce the types of variables by using &ldquo;checker&rdquo; helper functions that would make sure that a variable being passed to a function could only be of types that function was written to handle.

-vval saw some success in preventing errors with the code I shared, but I eventually learned that the best way of preventing the problems of sharing my code mostly came down to sub-par code and documentation.
-I found out that the return on addressing code and documentation quality was ten fold that of trying to force static typing into a dynamically typed language so I started focusing on learning &ldquo;good code&rdquo; instead of making modules that would make my bad code work better.
+vval saw some success in preventing errors with the code I shared, but I eventually learned that the best way of preventing the problems of sharing my code mostly came down to sub-par code quality and bad documentation.
+I found out that the return on addressing these issues first was ten fold that of trying to force static typing into a dynamically typed language so I started focusing on learning &ldquo;good code&rdquo; instead of making modules that would make my bad code work better.

-The flagship offering of vval was the `validate` function, what I thought back when I was working on it was &ldquo;it's a pretty sweet deal because it comes in multiple flavors, you also get a `validate_iterable`, `validate_option` and `validate_filter` in the pack&rdquo; which all do what you would expect...
+The flagship offering of vval was the `validate` function.
+Back when I was working on it, I thought it was &ldquo;a pretty sweet deal because it comes in multiple flavors: you also get a `validate_iterable`, `validate_option` and `validate_filter` in the pack too,&rdquo;which all do what you would expect...

 ```python
 def f(x: int | str):